Shaaali/identity-apps/docs/references/conditional-auth/api-reference.md

 This function redirects the user to the redirect URI provided in the authorization request when the login flow fails.

 This function takes a map as an optional parameter.
-When a map is provided as the parameter, the redirect URL will be appended with following properties (which should be contained in the map).
+When a map is provided as the parameter, the redirect URL will be appended with the following properties (which should be contained in the map).
 Otherwise, the default parameters are passed.
 All the properties passed in the map are also optional.

 - **Parameters**